DiscreteTom/stickdeck-rs/README.md

 ### Client Side (PC)

+#### Windows

 1. Install [ViGEm Bus Driver](https://github.com/nefarius/ViGEmBus) and **_restart_** your PC.
 2. Download `stickdeck-win-vX.X.X.zip` from the [latest release](https://github.com/DiscreteTom/stickdeck-rs/releases/latest) and extract it.

+#### Linux

+1. Download `stickdeck-linux-x86_64.tar.gz` from the [latest release](https://github.com/DiscreteTom/stickdeck-rs/releases/latest) and extract it.
+2. Run `./scripts/setup.sh` in the extracted folder to install dependencies and configure permissions.
+3. Logout and login again if you were added to the `input` group during setup.

 ## Usage